json-schema-org/json-schema-org.github.io/draft-06/json-hyper-schema-migration-faq.md

 Due to draft-04 emphasizing individual HTTP methods as `"method"` values, many users interpreted `"targetSchema"` as a hint of the response to the method in `"method"`.
 This was never correct; all drafts define this keyword as describing the representation of the target resource, which appears as a response to HTTP GET, but may or may not appear in other responses.

-Draft-06 clarfies this usage and provides guidance on its use with different HTTP methods.
+Draft-06 clarifies this usage and provides guidance on its use with different HTTP methods.
 This includes using `"targetSchema"` as a request description for PUT and PATCH.
 With draft-04, many users used `"schema"` to describe PUT and PATCH requests which is not needed.

 However, see also [#296](https://github.com/json-schema-org/json-schema-spec/issues/296) for a proposal for hinting at "Accept-Patch", which is needed to properly use `"targetSchema"` with HTTP PATCH.

-### Q: What are key issues under consideraton for draft-07?
+### Q: What are key issues under consideration for draft-07?

 There are a number of relatively concrete proposals, although it is unlikely that all will be resolved in draft-07